supersophieminikittybabycakes/supersophieminikittybabycakes.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

 I tried to start following a tutorial for a translator but there is some issue loading the different language datasets.
 I will work on figuring out how to call them from Spacy.
 Jonah is not here :,( so I am sad.
 I hypothesize that he is taking a nap.

 **January 15th**
+The multiple errors getting the code started were cleared up and I was able to run one of the language tutorials using Seq2Seq.
+However, I can't figure out how to input one sentence and get the predicted output, and that would be a cool way to check our work.

 **January 16th**